 There is also a requirement that a property that is offered for sale or rent has an up to date BER certificate.

 The option to progress your career is also available by registering as a technical advisor with SEAI, where you will have the opportunity to develop your reputation and grow your business.
 Information on how to become a registered technical advisor can be found in the following link, Technical Advisor (seai.ie)

+Advise design teams for new buildings and retrofit projects

+Provide consultancy services